syntithenai/hermod/README.md

 The entrypoint for the source code is the file services.py which has a number of command line arguments to enable and disable various features of the software suite.

 Environment variables are also used to configure the hermod services.

-The file hermod-python/src/config-all.yml provides base configuration which is modified by the services file to account for arguments and environment variables and passed on to the hermod services.

 ### Arguments